HiteshKumar360/Customer-Churn-Prediction/README.md

 All 6 showed correlation > 0.15 with churn.

-**3. Model Training** — Trained a LightGBM classifier, tuned hyperparameters with RandomizedSearchCV, and The threshold was reduced to 0.35 to improve churn recall, prioritizing the identification of potential churners over minimizing false positives.
+**3. Model Training** — Trained a LightGBM classifier, tuned hyperparameters with RandomizedSearchCV, and the threshold was reduced to 0.35 to improve churn recall, prioritizing the identification of potential churners over minimizing false positives.
 Tracked all experiments with MLflow.